1. Be kind to your tum

 2. Foe or friendly?
 Foods to consider

 For other food stuffs such as high fat or high protein foods, firstly you should be ensuring that you aren’t eating these in excess and as part of a balanced meal instead - all in moderation people!
-Then, if your symptoms are persistent with these foods, even in smaller amounts, you may need to offer your stomach some extra support.
+Then, if symptoms such as bloating are persistent with these foods, even in smaller amounts, you may need to offer your stomach some extra support, as well as consider the possibility of food intolerance.

 3. Stressful stomach